waimea-ammacintosh/Level-2-programming-assesment/docs/test-results.md

 ### Test Data To Use

-i will take a few turns to check if it always tells me who's turn it is
+I will take a few turns to check if it always tells me who's turn it is

 ### Test Result